marciotoshio/ps-git-pivotal/README.md

 You will need the git command in your path.

 #Usage
 Inside your git repository run the following commands.
-The script will ask for some config values in the first run, your PivotalTracker API token (you can find it in your profile page) the other config is the project id.
+The script will ask for some config values in the first run, your PivotalTracker API token [(you can find it in your profile page)][5] the other config is the project id.

     Start-Story